Updated December 15, 2024 10:00 PM PT

 Choose Found if: You want business expense tracking and tax preparation along with your business checking.

-Lili: Best for Banking and Accounting
+Best for: Banking and accounting

 Lili is similar to Found at first glance.
 It also has tax tools to help you prepare for taxes.
 While the basic account doesn't include invoicing, tax planning, and bookkeeping tools, it does have other features that Found lacks.